Continuation Central Committee of Parliament regarding the draft National Ordinance establishing the Budget of country Sint Maarten for the financial year 2022. | SMN NEWS

-The Council of Ministers will be providing answers to the questions posed by Members of Parliament.
+The Council of Ministers will be returning to Parliament, to provide answers to the questions posed by Members of Parliament.

 The agenda point is: